aleph2c/miros/doc/recipes.rst

 Cancelling Events
 ^^^^^^^^^^^^^^^^^
-To kill a cancel a spefic event, see :ref:`this.<recipes-cancelling-a-specific-event-source>`
+To kill a cancel a specific event, see :ref:`this.<recipes-cancelling-a-specific-event-source>`

 To kill all events sharing a signal name, see :ref:`this.<recipes-cancelling-event-source-by-signal-name>`